kubernetes/website/docs/admin/sysctls.md

 ## Safe vs. Unsafe Sysctls

-In addition, sysctls are grouped into _safe_ sysctls and _unsafe_ sysctls.
+Sysctls are grouped into _safe_  and _unsafe_ sysctls.
 In addition to proper namespacing a _safe_ sysctl must be properly _isolated_ between pods on the same node.
 This means that setting a _safe_ sysctl for one pod

 - must not have any influence on any other pod on the node
 - must not allow to harm the node's health